 What most people don’t know is that acid-reducing medications can actually exasperate the problem; by reducing acid in the stomach, the body is unable to breakdown proteins, resulting in increased gas and bloating and a compromised immune system.

 Fortunately, you can take action to restore and improve digestive function.
-Natural enzymes or probiotics can provide relief and normalize your GI tract.
+Natural enzymes and digestive bitters can provide relief and normalize your GI function.
 Changing your diet to include fewer processed foods and more fresh produce is also critical for improving digestive health.
 Try this physician-developed recipe to detoxify your system and infuse it with the active enzymes and nutrients that it needs.

 Reap these amazing benefits:

-Kale is the latest trend, and for good reason!
-It is a rich source of vitamins and minerals, especially Vitamin K—an essential vitamin for protecting your heart, strengthening bones, and improving blood clotting.
+Kale is still trending as a health food, and for good reason!
+It’s a bitter green, and bitter taste helps jumpstart the digestive process.
+It’s a rich source of vitamins and minerals, especially vitamin K — an essential vitamin for protecting your heart, strengthening bones, and improving blood clotting.
 Kale contains more iron per calorie than beef, and more calcium per calorie than milk!
 The high fiber and sulfur content of kale will also improve your liver function.

 • ½ cup pineapple